FazleRabbiRana/elite-carz-react-server-side/README.md

 	<img src="https://raw.githubusercontent.com/FazleRabbiRana/elite-carz-react-client-side/main/public/logo192.png" height="120" />
 </p>

-This is the Server-side repo for the Elite Carz React App.
-This server is hosted on Heroku.
+This is the Server-side repository for the Elite Carz React App.
+This server is hosted on Heroku.\
+For the client-side repository [click here](https://github.com/FazleRabbiRana/elite-carz-react-client-side).

 This is a Niche website (single product category selling website).\
-Live site deployed on Firebase.
+Live site is deployed on Firebase.
 To visit the live website [click here](https://elite-carz.web.app/).\
 To login as an Admin use `admin@admin.com` and `ASdf43!2` respectively for Username and Password.

-For the client-side repository [click here](https://github.com/FazleRabbiRana/elite-carz-react-client-side).

 ## About This Project